Ricardo Sá Pinto: Return to Portugal (2019–2022)

-On 3 July 2019, Sá Pinto returned to his country for the first time in four years, taking over S.C.
-Braga on a two-year deal.
+On 3 July 2019, Sá Pinto returned to his country for the first time in four years, taking over Braga on a two-year deal.
 He was dismissed on 23 December with the team eighth in the league, despite winning their Europa League group.

-Sá Pinto was appointed at Campeonato Brasileiro Série A side CR Vasco da Gama on 13 October 2020, signing a contract until the end of the season.
+Sá Pinto was appointed at Campeonato Brasileiro Série A side Vasco da Gama on 13 October 2020, signing a contract until the end of the season.
 He was relieved of his duties on 29 December, with the side in the relegation zone.

-On 20 January 2021, Sá Pinto agreed to a two-and-a-half-year deal at Gaziantep F.K. of the Turkish Süper Lig.
+On 20 January 2021, Sá Pinto agreed to a two-and-a-half-year deal at Gaziantep of the Turkish Süper Lig.
 He left in May at the end of his first campaign, criticising his players, the club president and his predecessor Marius Șumudică.

-Sá Pinto became Moreirense FC's third coach of the season on 7 January 2022, following the dismissals of João Henriques and Vidigal.
-He led the team to 16th place after a 4–1 win over F.C.
-Vizela on the final day sent C.D.
-Tondela down instead, but was relegated in the promotion/relegation play-offs after a 2–1 aggregate loss to G.D.
-Chaves.
+Sá Pinto became Moreirense's third coach of the season on 7 January 2022, following the dismissals of João Henriques and Vidigal.
+He led the team to 16th place after a 4–1 win over Vizela on the final day sent Tondela down instead, but was relegated in the promotion/relegation play-offs after a 2–1 aggregate loss to Chaves.
 He missed the play-offs after being issued with a 15-day suspension and €2,805 fine for provoking opposing fans after the Vizela game, and then called for his club's supporters to revolt against the local National Republican Guard captain; the force initiated criminal proceedings against him for this declaration.
 Days later, his contract was allowed to expire.

-Return to Asia (2022–)
+Esteghlal

-On 21 June 2022, Sá Pinto was appointed coach of Iranian club Esteghlal FC, signing a two-year contract.
-He won the domestic Supercup on 2 November after beating F.C.
-Nassaji Mazandaran 1–0, and dedicated the conquest to the "country's women and men who are suffering".
+On 21 June 2022, Sá Pinto was appointed coach of Iranian club Esteghlal, signing a two-year contract.
+He won the domestic Supercup on 2 November after beating Nassaji Mazandaran 1–0, and dedicated the conquest to the "country's women and men who are suffering".

+Sá Pinto eventually finished third in the Persian Gulf Pro League, and also reached the final of the Iranian Hazfi Cup where his side lost 2–1 to Persepolis and he was sent off.
+He was elected Manager of the Year with 54% of the votes.

+APOEL

+On 8 June 2023, Sá Pinto was confirmed as manager of APOEL in the Cypriot First Division; his assistants were José Dominguez (who worked with him at Gaziantep) and Nuno Morais (who played for over a decade at the Nicosia club).
+He won the national championship in his only season, with his team recording the best attack at 63 goals scored and defence at 24 conceded.

+Raja CA

+On 10 October 2024, Sá Pinto signed a one-year contract at Botola side Raja Casablanca.
+He was sacked two months later due to poor results.

+Return to Esteghlal

+On 23 June 2025, Sá Pinto returned to Esteghlal on a one-year contract.